vessl-ai/hyperpocket/README.md

 - While creating your github OAuth app, configuring your app's `Authorization callback URL` is different for your development environment and production environment.
     - For development environment, you can use `http://localhost:8000/auth/github/callback`
-        - **Note**: Default port for pocket dev server is `8000`.
+        - **Note**: Default port for hyperpocket dev server is `8000`.
 If you are using a different port, make sure to replace `8000` with your actual port number.
     - For production environment, you can use `https://yourdomain.com/auth/github/callback`
         - **Note**: Make sure to replace `yourdomain.com` with your actual domain name that this app will be hosted on.